cassmastern/lers-sandbox/docs/sec_freeform/gen-ai-landscape-primer.md

-# GenAI Landscape in 2025
+# GenAI Landscape in August, 2025

 > Primer/presentation material.

 The Generative Artificial Intelligence (GenAI) landscape has evolved into a complex ecosystem of foundation models, specialized architectures, infrastructure components, and deployment patterns.
-This primer provides a comprehensive view of the current state, key technologies, and architectural patterns that define the modern GenAI stack.
+This primer provides a comprehensive view of the current state (as of August, 2025) key technologies, and architectural patterns that define the modern GenAI stack.

 ## Foundation Models Architecture